GilenW/CSE151A_FINAL_PROJECT/final_report.md

 # DISCUSSION

 Discussion section: This is where you will discuss the why, and your interpretation and your though process from beginning to end.
 This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
 You can also discuss how believable your results are at each step.
 You can discuss any short comings.
 It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
 In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
 If you do it's probably a unicorn or the data and model you chose are just perfect for each other!
+## Data exploration
+- In this section we use df.describe() function to have a general idea about the values in the dataframe.
+Then we do data visualization with histplot for the numerical features and categorical features.
+We use visualization because it is helpful to see the distribution of numerical data.
+Then we use correlation plot and correlation matrix to see any potential relationship between features, because this helps to improve the model performance in the later steps of this project, the last step we do in data exploration is checking the frequency of categorical data, this is important because we want to see whether there is any imbalanced informaiton in the features data and the label.

 ## Prepocessing Results
 a. handle missing values

 b.
 Rescale data